tpeltone/emergency-kit/bash-commands.md

 ls -f (aF)
 ```

-SSH from a bash promt to a remoite server:
+SSH from a bash prompt to a remote server:

 ```bash
 ssh server-name.x.y.z